Chances are, you’ll quickly scroll down to see which shoes are included on this guide.

 The terms soft, cushioned, and padded are often conflated.
 A cushioned shoe can do what it claims without being soft.
-A padded shoe might not necessarily be soft – it could mean a midsole with top or bottom layer softness.
+A padded shoe might not necessarily be soft – it could mean a midsole with a top or bottom layer of softness.

 There are two qualifiers for a running shoe to be really soft.
 At least, that’s how solereview defines it.
 First, the foam material should compress as soon as you load weight.
 Two, the midsole made of the said foam should be a high-volume kind.

 You must be wondering, why do I need a soft shoe for?
 I like my runs to feel lively and not be bogged down by softness.
-This generalization was true five years ago when a soft running shoe was the preferred footwear for lazy runs.
+This generalization was true five years ago when a soft running shoe was the preferred footwear for easy runs.

 But times have changed.
 Softness comes in various forms – and some are better than the others.